-"When you move the water up and put it into a stream channel, some of it will still get to the river.
-But there's a ton of opportunity for the sediment to settle out and become part of the stream channel, for phosphorus to be consumed and used by plants and other biota within the system."
+"When you move the water up and put it into a stream channel. some of it will still get to the river.
+But there's a ton of opportunity for the sediment to settle out and become part of the stream channel, for phosphorus to be consumed and used by plants and other biota within the system.
+So you have a chance in a natural stream channel that that stuff can be held, retained, consumed, processed, utilized - like in the natural world."